jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/gohome/README_JENNY.md

 Right now, only operators are able to add/remove named locations on multi-player servers, but all players can use them once added.
-Any player can add locations on a single-player server (although I have no idea how this behaves after open-to-lan is activated).
+Any player can add locations on a single-player server (although I have no idea how this behaves after open-to-LAN is activated).

 I wish I could make this mod take your horse with you.
 Alas, there are bugs in Minecraft itself that currently prevent this from working.
 If you go home while mounted, you'll automatically